 National Weather Service weatherfaxes from Kodiak, Alaska cover all of Alaska and go a long way west (so you have some idea of what is coming later).
 We were able to start receiving these weatherfaxes in Amundsen Gulf, northern Canada (125 degrees West), and had good reception of them in much of Alaska.

 To use official forecasts or ice conditions via NAVTEX, you must know what the forecast areas are.

-For Greenland, see the Ice Information for Greenland brochure
+For Greenland, see the DMI site

 Labrador forecasts available over NAVTEX from Cartwright, Labrador, go pretty close to Greenland (East Labrador Sea forecast area), as do the Nunavut forecasts on NAVTEX from Iqaluit (East Brevoort, East Davis, East Clyde, East Baffin, Clarence forecast areas).

 Greenland broadcasts gale warnings (in metres per second, for winds 15m/s or more) on NAVTEX, but not forecasts or ice conditions.

 NAVTEX forecasts for Alaska are broadcast from Kodiak and Juneau.
 We had spotty reception of NAVTEX in Northern Alaska and good reception from most of Alaska.